Find out the top things to do in Costa Rica including ziplining through the cloud forest and hiking to waterfalls, to seeing incredible wildlife.

 When you visit Costa Rica, you’re going to see Pura Vida mentioned a lot!
 It’s a way of life.
 Translating literally as the pure life, I felt the meaning was more about a good life, a relaxed life and a happy/content life.
 Slip it into conversation and you’ll certainly impress the locals!

 Chill on the calmer Caribbean coast or enjoy wilder times on Costa Rica’s Pacific coast.
 There are plenty of beautiful beaches to explore, from Manuel Antonio Beach which is teeming with wildlife (sloths and monkeys!) to the perfect white sands of Conchal Beach, and Playa Tamarindo – a favourite with surfers.
+I really enjoyed exploring the beaches in Corcovado National Park too.
+They were so peaceful, we had them all to ourselves!

 Explore The Cloud Forest In Monteverde